mynkq7/Cybersecurity-Knowledge-Base/Cryptography/Cryptography.md

+# Cryptography

-Protection of data by coverting them into unreadable form like hashes they cant be reversed unlike encryption
+Protection of data by converting it into an unreadable form like hashes.
+They cannot be reversed, unlike encryption.